-When disaster strikes, local Compassion staff are often the first to respond
+When a disaster like Typhoon Rai strikes in the Philippines, local Compassion staff are often the first to respond.

 There is no such thing as disaster insurance when you live in poverty.

 Why Disaster Relief is so important

 In the past 30 years, the frequency and impact of natural disasters has quadrupled